BrianEverRoboticsTeam/ROS-Notes/Install-ros-indigo-from-source-on-raspberry-pi-3.md

   **Note:** recent version of urdfdom_headers are incompatible with the ROS Indigo because of changes from using Boost shared pointers to C++11 shared pointers.
 '9aed725' is the commit hash for the version just prior to the shared pointer change.

-  **Also note:** this '9aed725' version doesn't include utils.h file.
+  :warning: **Also note:** this '9aed725' version doesn't include utils.h file.
 This will cause problem for the next package installation, so we need to add this utils.h file manually as using following command,
 ```
 $ cd /usr/local/include/urdf_model
 $ sudo wget https://raw.githubusercontent.com/ros/urdfdom_headers/master/urdf_model/include/urdf_model/utils.h